Terms & Conditions

 4.2.
 Accepted form of payment is bank transfer in Euro.

-The final 40% of the estimated budget have to be paid in full until 2 months before the event date.
-Since the Wedding Planner takes 10% of the total event budget the sum of the 60% down-payment and the 40% will be considered towards the final amount, which will result from the final budget sheet after the event.
+The final 40% of the estimated budget has to be paid in full until 2 months before the event date.
+In case the Wedding Planner takes 10% of the total event budget the sum of the 60% down-payment and the 40% will be considered towards the final amount, which will result from the final budget sheet after the event.

 4.5.
 Should an Agreement be signed before the event date is set, the Clients are to consider the Wedding Planner’s availability when choosing the final event date.